Healogics Data Privacy and Protection Policy

 (Processed in a manner that ensures its security)

-- You are responsible for protecting the Personal Data you hold.
-You must exercise particular care in protecting Sensitive Personal Data from loss and unauthorised access, use or disclosure.
+You are responsible for protecting the Personal Information you hold.
+You must exercise particular care in protecting Special Categories of Personal Data (previously known as Sensitive Personal Information) from loss and unauthorised access, use or disclosure.
+Special Categories of Personal Data relate to:

-- Confidentiality means that only people who have a need to know and are authorised to use the Personal Data can access it;
+- Confidentiality means that only people who have a need to know and are authorised to use the Personal Information can access it;

-- Integrity means that Personal Data is accurate and suitable for the purpose for which it is processed;
+- Integrity means that Personal Information is accurate and suitable for the purpose for which it is processed;

-- Availability means that authorised users are able to access the Personal Data when they need it for authorised purposes.
+- Availability means that authorised users are able to access the Personal Information when they need it for authorised purposes.

-You may only transfer Personal Data to third-party service providers who agree to put adequate measures in place that comply with policies and procedures substantially in the form of our Third Party Transfer Policy.
+Healogics will only transfer Personal Information to third-party service providers who agree to put adequate measures in place that comply with policies and procedures substantially in the form of our Information Governance Third-Party Contracts Policy.

 2.9 Transfer Limitation